May 31, 2017

 Requirements for Screenshot Verification

-Once we have verified that our VMware ESXi host is configured correctly, we can turn our attention to our NAKIVO appliance.
-We need to make sure that our NAKIVO environment, specifically the Transporter component, has network connectivity to the iSCSI network of the VMware vSphere host that you are targeting.
-Typically an iSCSI network is not routed, so we want to make sure we have a connection configured on the same VLAN ID and network IP space as the iSCSI VMkernel port.
+Once you have verified that your VMware ESXi host is configured correctly, you can turn your attention to the NAKIVO appliance.
+You need to make sure that the NAKIVO environment, specifically the Transporter component, has network connectivity to the iSCSI network of the VMware vSphere host that you are targeting.
+If an iSCSI network is not routed in your environment, make sure you have a connection configured on the same VLAN ID and network IP space as the iSCSI VMkernel port.
 In this case, you need to add a new network adapter to your NAKIVO Transporter appliance and assign an IP address for connectivity to your VMware iSCSI network.